 Under Section 37 of the Tax Revenue Code of Thailand, tax evasion is a fraudulent crime.
 Anyone who evades or attempts to evade payment of the tax and duty by falsehood, fraud, or who knowingly or wilfully furnishes false information, makes false statements, gives false answers or produces false evidence to evade taxes is liable.
-Tax evaders are subject to imprisonment from three months to a maximum of seven years and a penalty ranging from 2000 baht to 200,000 baht.
+Tax evaders face sentences of imprisonment ranging from three months to a maximum of seven years and fines ranging from 2,000 baht to 200,000 baht.

-o Government-contracting fraud
+Government-contracting fraud

 The Act Concerning Offences Relating to the Submission of Bids to Government Agencies B.E.
 2542 (1999) is the key statute regarding government-contracting fraud.
 The Act has the capability of punishing either corrupt government officials or wrongful parties.
-The Act covers wrongful actions including avoiding fair price competition through collaboration and depriving other parties from submitting fair bids.
+The Act covers wrongful actions including avoiding fair price competition through collaboration and by depriving other parties from submitting fair bids.

-o Computer Crime
+o Computer crime

 The Computer Crime Act B.E.
 2550 (2007) provides criminal liability for computer-related crimes.
-The Act protects against a wide variety of computer crimes including unauthorised access, preventing access, forging computer data, damaging the computer data of a third party, etc.
+The Act protects against a wide variety of computer crimes including: unauthorised access; preventing access; forging computer data; damaging the computer data of a third party; etc.

-o Copyright Infringement
+o Copyright infringement

 The Copyright Act B.E.
 2537 (1994) provides criminal liability for copyright infringement.
-Sections 27 to 31 of the Act provide a list of copyright infringement offences, but also provide for exceptions for personal use, news-related use and non-profit research.
+Sections 27 to 31 of the Act provide a list of copyright infringement offences, but the Act also provides exceptions for personal use, news-related use, and non-profit research.

-o Money Laundering
+o Money laundering

 The Anti-Money Laundering Act B.E.
 2542 (1999) provides criminal liability for money laundering.
-Section 5 of the Act criminalises transfers or the receipt of transfers for the purpose of "concealing or disguising the original source or asset...".
-Under Section 60 of the Act, an alleged offender potentially faces one to ten years in prison and/or a fine ranging from 20,000 to 200,000 baht.
+Section 5 of the Act criminalises transfers or the receipt of transfers for the purpose of "concealing or disguising the original source or asset".
+Under Section 60 of the Act, an alleged offender potentially faces between one and ten years in prison and/or a fine ranging from 20,000 to 200,000 baht.